stevenorum/recipes/recipes/pancakes/base_recipe.md

 ### Instructions

-1. In a large bowl, sift together the flour, baking powder, salt and sugar.
+1. In a large bowl, sift together the flour, gluten, protein powder, baking powder, salt and sugar.
 2. Make a well in the center and pour in the milk, egg and melted butter; mix until smooth.
 3. Heat a lightly oiled griddle or frying pan over medium high heat.
 4. Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
 Brown on both sides and serve hot.